Breaker Panel

 Individual circuit switches

-Two rows of numbers is the initial thing that you will find when you enter your panel’s door.
-They constitute the circuit breakers.
-Each one regulates the circuits in your home.
-The circuit breakers need to be switched on to allow power to flow through them.
-Circuits will get shut out if the switch switched off.
+Two rows of number switches are the first thing you will find when you enter your panel’s door.
+They constitute those circuit breakers.
+Each one regulates a circuit in your home.
+The circuit breakers must be switched on so that power flows through them.
+The circuit will be shut off if the switch switched off.

-A piece of paper with the details of the number is located in the door’s panel.
-The card could read “1 - Kitchen Outlets.”
-The switch can be turned either on or off in order to cut off the electricity to your kitchen outlets.
+A card that contains the details of the number will be found within the door’s door panel.
+The card may read “1 - Kitchen Outlets.”
+You can turn the switch on or off to shut off the power supply to your kitchen outlets.

-It is common to find the card hard to comprehend or badly written.
-It is worth spending some time with another person to review the switch controls and ensure that the card is clear and legible.
-This will let you know how to shut off power to circuits, like if you want to change an outlet or wall switch.
+It’s normal that the card is not easy to understand or poorly written.
+It is worth spending an hour with someone else to look over the switches controls and to make sure that the card is legible and precise.
+This will allow you to know how to shut off power to circuits, for instance, if you have to replace an outlet or wall switch.

 Switches with single-pole or double-pole poles